zgolkhou/alert_tools/Document/test1.md

 - `nbmerge` three-way merge of notebooks with automatic conflict resolution
 - `nbdiff-web` shows you a rich rendered diff of notebooks
 - `nbmerge-web` gives you a web-based three-way merge tool for notebooks
-- `nbshow` present a single notebook in a terminal-friendly way